ralna/RALFit/libRALFit/README.md

 ### Running the examples

-The examples sources are located in the subfolders of `libRALFit/examples/` and there are Fortran, C and Python examples.
+The examples sources are located in the sub-folders of `libRALFit/examples/` and there are Fortran, C and Python examples.

 The compiled example executables can be found in `build/examples/`